 So recently I was asked to test and review ContentPlagiarismChecker.com to see how it compared to other sites that scan the web looking for potential duplicate content so you can find out if there are content scrapers online or if the content you are posting on behalf of a guest author or contributor is 100% original content.

-So with ContentPlagiarismChecker.com you buy credits for your scans, no different than any other premium content search, after getting your credits you can scan your content by either cut/pasting the content you want to scan or uploading a file.
+Like this other https://plagiarismdetector.net/ site you can you buy credits for your scans, no different than any other premium content search, after getting your credits you can scan your content by either cut/pasting the content you want to scan or uploading a file.
 It costs credits based on the amount of words, typically 1-2 credits would cover any full article.

 I first scanned a contributed guest post and found it had 0% similar content, I compared all results with other online content check services and ContentPlagiarismChecker matched or exceeded every other service I tried in accuracy.